 The baseboard, or the base trim, is the trim placed where the wall and the floor meet.
 It ties the room together, conceals and seals any gaps between wall finish and the floor, and provides some protection from feet and furniture.

 There are trim options available for every part of a room, even the ceilings and a guide to trim would be incomplete without them.
 Tray ceilings and crown molding are two of the most common and popular types of ceiling trim.

 Tray ceilings are also called inverted or recessed ceilings.
 They feature a center section that is recessed, or higher than the areas around the perimeter of the room.
 It often resembles an inverted tray, which is where it gets its name.

 There are several options to consider when choosing tray ceilings, but they can make a room stand out.
 Tray ceilings add some dimension to your ceiling and provide opportunities for more use of color since you can paint the trim around the perimeter.
 You can also create a unique look by using recessed lighting or rope lighting in conjunction with a tray ceiling.

-Crown molding is like a baseboard for your ceiling.
+Crown molding is like a baseboard for your ceiling and is a classic architectural feature.
 It’s the trim placed at the top of the wall where the ceiling and the wall come together.
 Crown molding softens the transition between the wall and ceiling, which gives the room a nice visual flow instead of sharp corners and angles.
 There are a ton of sizes and details to choose from, so it’s easy to get the look you want while still adding some decorative detail to your ceiling.